pusher/realtime-web-workshop/exercises/ex-3_publish.md

 #### Static files

-It's standard in a number of of web servers that any static content (HTML documents, CSS, Images, JavaScript) should be served from a folder called `public` (or `static`) so let's create a `public` folder, move `index.html` and `styles.css` in there (`git mv index.html styles.css public/`) and tell the server that's where the static files are served from.
+It's standard in a number of of web servers that any static content (HTML documents, CSS, Images, JavaScript) should be served from a folder called `public` (or `static`) so let's create a `public` folder and:

+* `git mv index.html public/`
+* `mkdir public/css`
+* `git mv styles.css public/css/`

+And tell the server that's where the static files are served from.
 If we do this we can even remove the default root.
 The `server.js` code becomes:

     var express = require('express');